 Seamus is a highly experienced manager with 25 years’ experience in energy, education and flexible learning environments.
 He has developed extensive networks regionally, nationally and internationally in the sustainable energy and higher education fields.
 Seamus has acquired a thorough knowledge and experience of Europe and national funding schemes with experience of coordinating large scale multi-national projects.

-He currently manages the growing team within the LIT Development Unit which focuses primarily on issues related to sustainable development at a local, regional, national and international level.
 He leads and partners in consortia to secure funding from a range of national and EU funding programmes.
 He manages programmes across H2020, Interreg, Erasmus+ and other programmes providing strategic and project management, technical input and leadership.
 He is joint Principle Investigator for the Centre for Energy Efficiency and Deep Decarbonisation (CEEDD) which focuses on supporting individuals, communities, businesses and industry to achieve energy transition goals.

 Seamus Hoyne was the Head of the Department of Flexible Learning from 2012 to 2017.
 He managed a Department with a turnover of €1.5m and coordinated 70 academic and non-academic staff across 5 locations.

 - EU project management

 - “Superhomes 2.0 - Optimisation of Air Source Heat Pump Applications in NZEB Residential Retrofits” Hoyne, S. IEA Task 26 Heat Pump Conference, London, September 2017

 - "Superhomes 2.0 - Best Practice Guide for ASHP Retrofit" Hoyne, S; Hunter, G; O' Reilly, P; O' Shea, M; April 2020